 Portugal won the jackpot when it comes to proximity to the sea and fresh seafood.
 And even in the northern part of the country, seafood is a big part of the Portuguese culinary scene.

-When you see “peixe grelhado” on the menu, that means the restaurant serves a variety of Portuguese-style grilled fish.
-The fish is lightly seasoned and grilled as a whole over a charcoal grill.
+When you see “peixe grelhado” on the menu, the restaurant serves a variety of Portuguese-style grilled fish.
+The fish is lightly seasoned and grilled over a charcoal grill.

 The most popular fish is sardinhas (sardines).
 But if you don’t like the fishy-ness of the sardines, try other grilled fish like dourada (golden bream), robalo (sea bass), linguado (sole), rodovalho (turbot), salmonetes (red mullet), or garoupa (grouper).